-If the foremost concern is the economy and ease of installation then an air cooler is the best choice.
+If the foremost concern is the economy and ease of installation, then an air cooler is the best choice.
 Cooler Master’s under-$40 Hyper 212 RGB promises better performance than stock cooling solutions and is easy on the pocket.
-If you are willing to invest a little more, then one of the recommended air coolers on the market is the Be-quiet-Dark Rock 4.
+If you are willing to invest a little more, one of the recommended air coolers on the market is the Be-quiet-Dark Rock 4.

-Nonetheless, if noise reduction with lower CPU temperatures is your prime concern then a water-based cooler will prove better.
+Nonetheless, if noise reduction with lower CPU temperatures is your prime concern, a water-based cooler will prove better.
 A high-end AIO with a 280mm or 360mm radiator (like the CoolerMaster MasterLiquid ML360R RGB) outdoes most air coolers on the market.
 However, if the case is not large enough, a tri-fan radiator may not fit inside the chassis.

-If the TDP of the processor is higher than the more cooling specifications, the chances are that the CPU will throttle, or the fan will run all the time loudly.
-However, if the cooler is rated higher than the TDP of the CPU, the thermal output would be better; overclocking potential will be higher, and noise would substantially be reduced.
+If the TDP of the processor is higher than the more cooling specifications, the chances are that the CPU will throttle or the fan will run all the time loudly.
+However, if the cooler is rated higher than the TDP of the CPU, the thermal output would be better, overclocking potential will be higher, and noise would substantially be reduced.

 Frequently Asked Questions

 The Noctua NH-D15 is by far the best air CPU cooler that can be purchased.
 It is the most logical alternative to liquid cooling if the space to mount radiators in your armamentarium is deficient.
-Coming with dual fan technology and increased surface area, it uniformly dissipates significant amounts of heat.
+With dual fan technology and increased surface area, it uniformly dissipates significant amounts of heat.

 Stock coolers are reputed.
-They also work suitably well, making the CPU run at stock speed, but it cannot be used for overclocking.
+They also work suitably well, making the CPU run at stock speed, but they cannot be used for overclocking.
 With stock coolers, the temperatures tend to be higher, yet safe.

 Liquid cooling is a better way to cool a CPU because water transfers heat much more efficiently as compared to air.
-Noise is markedly reduced because the fans will not always be running at a high RPM.
+Noise is markedly reduced because the fans will not always run at a high RPM.
 However, liquid cooling a PC can be hazardous if water leaks onto the hardware.